Clinical Skills

 - Summary back to the patient — in one sentence.

-That’s the whole shape.
-The rest of this article is how to do each step like a clinician, not a student reading a checklist.
+That is the whole shape of focused history taking.
+The rest of this article shows how to do each step like a clinician — not a student reading a checklist.

 The open question that wins the station

-The first 30 seconds matter more than any single later question.
-Start with something genuinely open.
-Not “What’s brought you in today?” on autopilot.
+The first 30 seconds matter more than any later question in an OSCE history station.
+Start with something genuinely open — not “What’s brought you in today?” on autopilot.
 Try:

 “Tell me, in your own words, what’s been going on.”